darbyna/Darby_PythonProject_2019v2/README.md

 # Tutorial

-Below you will find a tutorial of how the game is run:
+Below you will find a tutorial of how the game is played:

 1. You will simply input one of the answers provided: